Advertisement for Social Streets' journalism graduate scheme at Roman Road LDN.

 About the programme

-This 15-month programme is designed for people at the beginning of their journalism career who are interested in attaining senior journalism jobs such as Editor.
+This 15-month programme is designed for people at the beginning of their journalism career who are interested in attaining senior journalism jobs such as Senior Writer, Features Editor or Editor.

-Months 1-3 The programme starts as a three-month internship that acts as a handover from the previous alumna and an opportunity to familiarise yourself with the area and Social Streets’ systems and workflow.
+The programme starts with a three-month traineeship and review period that acts as a handover from the previous alumna and an opportunity to familiarise yourself with the area and Social Streets’ systems and workflow.
 Your title will be Editorial Assistant Intern.
+During this three-month traineeship, you’ll be working a four-day week from Tuesday to Friday.

-Months 4-10 Following a successful review, you will be promoted to Deputy Editor where you will work closely with Editor-in-Chief Tabitha Stapely on more advanced journalism skills and training including commissioning, editing, SEO, content strategy and reporting.
+Following a successful review, you will be promoted to Deputy Editor where you will work closely with Editor-in-Chief Tabitha Stapely on more advanced journalism skills and training including commissioning, editing, SEO, content strategy and reporting.
+From this point on, you’ll be working a five-day week on PAYE.

-Months 12-15 – On return from our summer break you will be promoted to Editor.
-During the last three months, you will be responsible for training the next incumbent, providing hands-on experience of managing and nurturing the talents of the new recruit.
+On return from our summer break you will be promoted to Editor.
+During the final three months, you will be responsible for training the next incumbent, providing you with hands-on experience of managing and nurturing the new recruit.

-Pay Structure: The three-month internship is paid at £50 per day.
-During the following 12 months, you will move onto a PAYE salary and receive the equivalent of £21,500 per annum, £3,000 of which is paid on completion of the programme.
+The three-month training is paid at £50 per day.
+During the following 12 months, you will move onto a PAYE salary and receive the equivalent of £23,300 per annum, which is the London Living Wage for 2023.
+However, £3,000 of this overall salary is payable upon completion of the programme, which means your salary will be £21,300 for the 12 months.

-Days: Five days per week.
-Mondays are worked remotely and an opportunity to review learning.
+Five days per week.
+Mondays are worked remotely to review learning.

 FAQs